donejs/donejs/docs/guide.md

 ### Create the project

-To get the DoneJS application running, create a new folder and in it initialize a [package.json](https://docs.npmjs.com/files/package.json) which will contain information about your project, its dependencies and configuration:
+To get set up, create a new folder and in it initialize a [package.json](https://docs.npmjs.com/files/package.json) which will contain information about your project, its dependencies and configuration:

 ```
 mkdir place-my-order